 The first 6 women to sign up receive 5% discounts.

-Some longer flat sections and gently rolling hills with two optional climbs.
+Some longer flat sections and gently rolling hills with two optional climbs on paved roads.
 Moderate cycling level.

 5 nights lodging, 4 breakfasts, 5 picnic or sack lunches, 5 dinners, snacks, park entrance fees, cue sheets, van support and trained guides.

 Fly in and out of Las Vegas, NV.
 WomanTours will shuttle everyone back to the Las Vegas airport or our starting hotel by 5:00pm on the last day of the tour.

 "After three years or so of looking at the catalog and waiting for the right time to go, I had high expectations.
 Death Valley was everything I had hoped for!"

 DAY 1: We'll meet in Las Vegas for our rental bike fitting at 3:00pm and then have our orientation and dinner at 6:00pm.
 Then the evening is yours to take in a show, walk the Strip or get a spa treatment.
 0 miles.

 DAY 2: Start the day on your own with breakfast, and then we’ll shuttle 2 hours to Rhyolite.
 Now a ghost town, it was once the third largest city in Nevada during the gold boom.
 It is where we’ll begin our bicycle ride down into Death Valley.